CognitiveModeling/InteractiveClimateMuseum/readme.md

       happen

 ##### 2.3.3 Note
-This script was implemented because without it, the teleportation did not work properly.
+- This script was implemented because without it, the teleportation did not work properly.
 When the player was teleported to the simulator and then moved away with the arrow keys, the next teleportation took the player back to its old position where it was before the first teleportation instead of back to the simulator again.
 This script checks if the player has already entered/exited the Simulator room and if the teleportation has already happened.
 Then the boolean is set to false again so the Script Teleport can perform the next teleportation.
+- The Layer IgnoreRaycast at the object TeleportCheck ensures that the click onto the green Floor Position point in the Simulator room still works properly.

 ################################################################################